scalable-web-systems/docker-compose/README.md

 ### Version

-The version of the file
+The version of the docker compose file.
+Like any software and software system, compose files also have versions of updates docker made

 ### Services

 Under the services